Institute of Biomedical Science

 The Institute of Biomedical Science (IBMS) is the professional body for biomedical scientists in the United Kingdom.

+History

+The Institute of Biomedical Science was founded in 1912 as the Pathological and Bacteriological Laboratory Assistants' Association (PBLAA).
+In 1942 it became the Institute of Medical Laboratory Technology (IMLT), and changed to its current name (IBMS) in 1994.

+Membership

-The IBMS was founded in 1912 and represents approximately 20,000 members employed mainly in the National Health Service and United Kingdom Health Security Agency and private healthcare laboratories.
-Other members also work in veterinary laboratories, the National Blood Authority, Health Protection Agency, Medical Research Council and Department for Environment, Food and Rural Affairs, as well as related commercial fields and in teaching.
-Most members, around 96%, live and work in the United Kingdom and Ireland and some are employed overseas.
-It aims to promote and develop biomedical science and its practitioners.
+IBMS represents approximately 20,000 members, employed mainly in the National Health Service, the UK Health Security Agency, and private healthcare laboratories.
+Other members also work in veterinary laboratories, the National Blood Authority, Health Protection Agency, Medical Research Council, and Department for Environment, Food and Rural Affairs, as well as related commercial fields and in teaching.

+Aims

+The institute aims to promote and develop biomedical science and its practitioners.

 Roles

 The IBMS carries out a range of functions including: